 ACT designed WorkKeys to solve this problem.
 The system serves businesses, workers, educators, and learners.
 As part of the development process, ACT listened to employers, educators, and experts in employment and training requirements to find out which employability skills are crucial in most jobs.
-Based on their insights, ACT developed the first eight WorkKeys skill areas: Applied Technology, Applied Mathematics, Listening, Locating Information, Observation, Reading for Information, Teamwork, and Writing.
-Additional skill areas are in development.
+Based on their insights, ACT developed the following WorkKeys skill areas: Applied Technology, Applied Mathematics, Business Writing, Listening, Locating Information, Reading for Information, Teamwork, Workplace Observation, and Writing.
+Personal skills assessments have also recently been developed in the areas of Performance, Talent, and Fit.

 Each skill area has its own skill scale that measures both the skill requirements of specified jobs and the employability skills of individuals.
-Before WorkKeys, there were no scales that could measure both the skills a person has and the skills a job needs.
+Before WorkKeys, scales could not easily measure both the skills a person has and the skills a job needs.
 Each WorkKeys skill scale describes a set of skill levels.
 This makes it possible to determine the proficiency levels students and workers already have and to design job-training programs that can help them meet the demands of the jobs they want.
 The WorkKeys system is based on the assumption that people who want to improve their skills can do so if they have enough time and appropriate instruction.
 Showing a direct connection between job requirements and education and training has a positive effect on learner persistence and achievement.